 The filmmakers then set out to elevate war documentary recreations to a new level, as a press release states.
 The film contains "stunning Hollywood-grade visual effects," interviews with people who were there, and archival footage.

 In one of the archival films, captured men of the 333rd Field Artillery Battalion are paraded for German propaganda.
 After some investigating, one of the men was identified and interviewed: Retired Staff Sergeant George Shomo.
 Now 90 years old and a resident of northern New Jersey, Shomo offers a shocking and brutally honest personal account of what it was like to be an African American in World War II.

 “As a black soldier in the United States Army, you weren’t as good as a dog,” stated Shomo.
 Outnumbered 10 to one, Shomo and his fellow soldiers were left behind to fight the Germans.
 “We fired until we ran out of ammunition.
 It’s hard when a man's got a rifle coming at you and all you got is a trench knife.
 But I got a couple (of men) and some of the other guys got a couple.
 I'd say the Germans had to walk over piles of their dead to get to us.”

 A memorial now stands on the site of the soldiers' murders, dedicated to the Wereth 11 and all African American soldiers who fought in The European Theatre.
 It is believed to be the only memorial to African American soldiers of World War II in Europe.

-The film played the film festival circuit in 2011, leading up to a DVD release in the fall of that year.
+The film traveled the film festival circuit in 2011, leading up to a DVD release in the fall of that year.
 I looked it up to find that it's available on Amazon as a DVD and on VOD, but it's not on Netflix.